NicoloCavalli95horses/KMS-web-testing/content/02 Literature/books/The art of software testing/chapters/08 Debugging.md

 Debugging ==using print/console commands==
 - does not encourage you to think about the program
 - it is a hit-or-miss method
-- it requires to change the program and those changes may mask the error, alter critical timing relationships or introduce new errors
+- it requires to change the program and those changes may mask the [[error]], alter critical timing relationships or introduce new errors
 - not possible in all kind of programs

 Debugging with ==automated debugging tools==